k8spatterns/katacoda/PredictableDemands/01-rt-pod-create.md

 (you can stop this with <kbd>CTRL-C</kbd>).
 Eventually you will see how the Pod goes into the status `CreateContainerConfigError`.

+This is also reported with

+`kubectl describe pod random-generator`{{execute interrupt}}

-As you can see, that Pod won't start because a hard **runtime requirement** is missing.
+As you can see, that Pod won't start because the hard **runtime requirement** of a ConfigMap is missing.

 In the next step we will add this missing requirement.